-CPA funds may be used to create and preserve community housing as defined in the statute as housing for low and moderate income individuals and families, including low or moderate income senior housing.
+CPA funds may be used to acquire, create, and preserve and support community housing as defined in the statute as housing for low and moderate income individuals and families, including low or moderate income senior housing.
+"Support of community housing", shall include, but not be limited to, programs that provide grants, loans, rental assistance, security deposits, interest-rate write downs or other forms of assistance directly to individuals and families who are eligible for community housing or to an entity that owns, operates or manages such housing, for the purpose of making housing affordable.
 The CPA requires the CPC to recommend, wherever possible, the adaptive reuse of existing buildings or construction of new buildings on previously developed sites.